ben-levinson/213-git-tutorial/README.md

 #### Every time
 3. Create/modify your files
 4. Go back to Github desktop.
 In the changes menu on the left side, make sure the files you want to commit are checked.
 The changes will be visible in the righthand pane.
+Having a file checked is equivalent to using git add for the file.
 5. Type a commit message and commit to master or your branch
 6. Click the push button in the top middle.
 7. Click it again to refresh, and it will change to pull if there is a commit to pull.